afridarahman38/ClassicModels_Database_Testing/README.md

 This project focuses on testing the database components of a software system to ensure data integrity, accuracy, and reliability.
 Database testing is crucial for identifying issues related to data storage, retrieval, and manipulation, helping maintain the overall quality of the software.

 ## Prerequisites
+MySQL: Ensure that you have MySQL installed on your machine.
+You can download it from [MySQL's official website](https://www.mysql.com/downloads/)

 ## Key Objectives
 - Data Accuracy: Verify that the data stored in the database accurately reflects the input and meets specified requirements.